matosjoaops/dockerlive-study/task-2/instructions.md

 ### Objective

 The objective of this task is to improve the supplied Dockerfile by making it more secure, while maintaining existing functionality.
+The task ends when the output of running the container shows the segment "Could not get the data." twice.

 ### Project Description